 - A trade name, such as "Safety Clean", is the brand name the manufacturer gives the product.
 It does not tell you, however, what chemicals are in the product, or whether the product is a mixture of chemicals or a single chemical.
 The same chemical may be used in a variety of products with different trade names.
 The trade name usually appears on the label and in the first section of the MSDS.

 - A generic name describes a family or group of chemicals.
 For example, there are several different "isocyanates", and thousands of different "chlorinated hydrocarbons".
-Sometimes an MSDS will just list the generic names.
-However, for Type I hazardous substances, there is the requirement that chemical names must also be listed.
+Sometimes an SDS will just list the generic names.
+However, a generic name can only be used for certain classifications of chemicals.
+The Victorian Hazardous Substances Regulations have a number of schedules according to which substances must be classified (and which vary from the GHS classification)

 - The chemical or specific name is the one that describes the specific chemical.
 An example is methyl chloroform, one of the thousands of "chlorinated hydrocarbons", or toluene diisocyanate, a member of the "isocyanate" family.
 The chemical name is the easiest name to use when doing research on the health effects of chemicals and how to protect yourself.